 Carefully consider your choices.
-If you are not sure if you want an ATAR at this stage, then it will be best for you to select a range of subjects that will enable you to do so.
+If you are not sure if you want an ATAR at this stage, then it will be best for you to select a range of subjects that will enable you to do so to jeep this option open as part of your Stage 6 pattern of study.